fsharp/fslang-design/RFCs/FS-1111-refcell-op-information-messages.md

-# F# RFC FS-1111 - Reference cell operation deprecation
+# F# RFC FS-1111 - Reference cell operation information messages

-The design suggestion [Deprecate the default definition of (!) and ask users to use .Value instead](https://github.com/fsharp/fslang-suggestions/issues/569) has been approved in principle.
+The design suggestion [Give advisor messages when using (!) and := and ask users to use .Value instead](https://github.com/fsharp/fslang-suggestions/issues/569) has been approved in principle.
 This RFC covers the detailed proposal.

 - [x] [Suggestion](https://github.com/fsharp/fslang-suggestions/issues/569)